What factors affect Bitcoin's price?

 E*TRADE from Morgan Stanley

-Bitcoin is one of the most volatile assets.
-Because its extreme volatility carries the potential for high reward as well as very high risk, it's worth investigating some of the factors that may influence Bitcoin's price.
+Bitcoin is one of the most volatile digital assets and cryptocurrencies.
+Because its extreme volatility carries the potential for high reward as well as very high risk, it's worth investigating some of the factors that may influence bitcoin's price.

 Limited supply

 Bitcoin's current supply and rate of growth are set by code.
-There are a total of 21 million coins, of which more than 90% have already been mined.
+There are a total of 21 million coins, of which more than 94% have already been mined.1

 Every four years, the rate at which bitcoins are produced is cut in half (an event called the “halving”).
 As fewer coins are available to mine, the expense and time it takes to produce them increases.
 Similar to supply shocks in commodity markets such as oil or gold, a decline in annual production of bitcoin may affect its price.
-In its short history, there have been three bitcoin halvings, and each has been followed by a price spike and a collapse.
-The next halving is expected to be in the first quarter of 2024.
+In its short history, there have been four bitcoin halvings.
+The first three have been followed by a price spike and a collapse.
+However, the fourth saw record breaking highs prior to its halving in April 2024.2 The next halving is expected to occur in 2028.

 Speculation